 Finally, what do the crisps taste like?
 Like cheese or barbecue steak?

 Sky watching

+Discuss these questions with your partner.
 Are you interested in the world around you?
 What are your interests?

 Have you ever done any sky watching at night?
 If you have, tell your group what you saw.